At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 Here’s an amusing mnemonic: If we restrict attention to uniform rotation, so that the swat term vanishes, the remaining three terms on the RHS of equation 14 has the same structure as a binomial expansion, namely (a+b)2, namely a2 + 2ab + b2.
 In this case a is the frequency omega, while b is, roughly speaking, the time derivative operator, denoted by a dot in the equations.
 The centrifugal term has two copies of ω, the ordinary F=ma term has two copies of the time derivative, and the cross term, i.e. the Coriolis term, has one copy of omega, one copy of the derivative, and a factor of two out front.
 Don’t forget the factor of two.

-Textbooks commonly present an expression that is even less general than equation 12, because they assume steady rotation, so that the ω• term (the swat term) does not appear.
+Textbooks commonly present an expression that is even less general than equation 12, because they ignore the ω• term (the swat term), sometimes for good reason and sometimes not.

 The key equations – equation 1, equation 8, and equation 12 – allow us to construct a complete description of the position, velocity, and acceleration of the object in the rotating frame, in terms of the position, velocity, and acceleration in the lab frame.
 Of course they also depend on the plane of rotation and rate of rotation, and other “givens” of the situation.

-It is worth remarking, and perhaps worth emphasizing, that these are not force equations.
+It is worth remarking, and perhaps worth emphasizing, that (except for the optional and digressive equation 16) these are not force equations.
 There are no forces appearing in any of these equations, and no masses.
-These equations are in no way dependent on Newton’s laws of motion.
+These equations are in no way dependent on the first, second, or third law of motion.
 There is a Coriolis term in equation 12, but it cannot be called a Coriolis force.
 Similarly the centrifugal term in equation 12 cannot be called a centrifugal force.

 Momentum is conserved.